AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

     end Show_Search_Array;

 This example is correct.
 No flow message will be emitted here, as flow analysis indeed can make sure both that no uninitialized variable will be read in ``Search_Array``'s body, and that all its outputs are initialized on return.
+Note the use of attribute ``Constrained`` in the precondition of ``Search_Array`` to indicate that the variable ``Result`` passed in argument can be reassigned to any variant of the record type ``Search_Result``.

 .. _Example #4: